Thailand’s countryside: the unexplored central provinces

 North of Thailand: Loei

-On one of my trips to Laos to change the visa from tourist to residence permit I stopped one day in Loei, which is right next to the capital of Laos.
+On one of my trips to Laos to change the visa from tourist to residence permit I stopped one day in Loei, which is right next to the capital of Laos, Vientiane.
 The city is not bad, it is very quiet.
 But there you will enjoy the surroundings, the mountains and the natural parks.
 I rented a motorbike and spent a whole day going around Loei surroundings.
 I found a temple where a monk invited me to have tea in his humble cabin and talk about Buddhist philosophy.
 It was certainly interesting.

 I also went into a nature reserve called Huai Krating which is 20km from Loei.
 There, if you feel like it, you can go for a walk in a bamboo house while you have your meals and relax in a beautiful lake surrounded by mountains.